okviz/okviz.github.io/_mydocs/calendar-pro/options/cells/border-color.md

     - border-size.md
     - group-border.md
 ---
-The **Border color** option changes how the visual displays the color border of the cells.

 **Default value:** *foregroundNeutralDark* of the [Report Theme](../../features/themes.md)

+This option changes the color border of the calendar cells.